-For many families struggling to become self-sufficient, their wellbeing is dependent on maintaining access to benefits that offer health, food and income security.
-But for some, including disabled, elderly and non-English speaking persons, obstacles can hinder access to critical services and benefits.
+For many families struggling to become self-sufficient, their well-being is dependent on maintaining access to benefits that offer health, food and income security.
+But for some, including disabled, elderly and non-English speaking people, obstacles can hinder access to critical services and benefits.

 Charlotte Center for Legal Advocacy’s health care and public benefits assistance seeks to ensure that low-income children, the elderly, disabled persons, immigrants and their families have fair access to vital health care and public services.

 Our services focus on:

 1. Accessing quality health care for children and their parents in low- and moderate-income families through Medicaid, the Children’s Health Insurance Program and implementation of health reform

-2. Assisting families on welfare, formerly on welfare, or in danger of needing welfare in becoming or remaining self-sufficient by improving access to child support enforcement, quality child care, higher education, training, transportation, treatment of substance abuse, Food Stamps, the Earned Income Tax Credit and other tax benefits, Medicaid, WorkFirst, and other supportive services, including accommodations of disabilities
+2. Assisting families on welfare, formerly on welfare, or in danger of needing welfare in becoming or remaining self-sufficient by improving access to quality child care, training, transportation, treatment of substance abuse, Food Stamps, Medicaid, WorkFirst, and other supportive services, including accommodations of disabilities

 3. Improving health care and income support for the disabled and elderly poor, with a focus on issues involving Social Security, SSI, Medicaid, Medicare, and on improving mental health and developmental disability services, access to in-home services, care in nursing and rest homes, access to community-based care, services to the HIV-positive population, and managed care

 |Child care assistance||Children’s Health Insurance Program|